 My work as a playwright, essayist and performer rethinks feminine, moral conventions, with a focus on my past care work experiences and my embodiment as a 6'3" woman with Marfan syndrome.
-I am proud that it has been used to ignite conversations in university classrooms and in care organizations.
 Taking to the page and stage, I have contributed to various storytelling festivals, events and podcasts, and to numerous literary journals, magazines and newspapers.
+I am proud that my work has been used to ignite conversations in university classrooms and in care organizations.

 janna [dot] klostermann [at] ucalgary [dot] ca

 SSHRC Postdoctoral Fellow, Department of Sociology, Brock University

 Adjunct, Department of Sociology, Brock University